iamalexbrady/iamalexbrady.github.io/docs/_articles/learn-from-hs.md

 Do it expecting to receive **a whole new to you understanding** that the lesson title is **truth**.

 (expect resistance, your willingness to continue through resistance is the willingness to see the goal of salvation through to fruition)

+² - I haven't defined this explicitly yet, but it means ACIM's forgiveness, not historical "false forgiveness."

+See the acim question answered: What is Forgiveness?